Book Review: On the Rooftop by Margaret Wilkerson Sexton

 My current longer-term reads:

-• Outlander Book Club is doing a group re-read of Dragonfly in Amber (Outlander, #2).
-We’ll be reading and discussing two chapters per week.
-Anyone who’s interested is welcome to join in — message me for info!
-Coming up this week: Chapters 14 and 15 (of 49).
-Progress: 26%.
+• Outlander Book Club is doing a group re-read of Dragonfly in Amber (Outlander, #2), reading and discussing two chapters per week.
+Coming up this week: Chapters 36 and 37 (of 49).
+Progress: 62%.

 • Daniel Deronda by George Eliot: My book group’s current classic read!
 We’re reading and discussing two chapters per week.
-Progress: 15%.
+I’m enjoying the book, although reading at this pace makes it feel like it’ll take forever to finish.
+Progress: 43%.

 What will you be reading this week?